 One of the greatest challenges in sales is overcoming objections.
-What most salespeople struggle with is how to interpret the stalls, lies, and misdirection customers use to get out of having to commit to a sale today.
-The reality is, if customers object in some manner they will not buy, and that is their right.
+What most salespeople struggle with is how to interpret the stalls, lies, and misdirection prospects use to get out of having to commit to a sale today.
+The reality is if a prospect objects in some manner they will not buy, and that is their right.

 When we understand that objections come from one of six things that are missing, we are better equipped to fill the appropriate void and move things forward without confrontation or hurt feelings.

 - No Agreement

 The real trick is to learn how to read between the lines and find out the root cause of their objection.
 Once you’ve identified the root cause, it’s infinitely easier to come up with valid rebuttals to close your sale today.

 If a prospect feels indifferent about buying today, they will not buy.
 It is always safer, easier, and cheaper to sit home in my pajamas and eat potato chips.
 We call this the path of least resistance.
 This is different than prospective customers who are pretending to not be interested to throw you off their scent.
 You’ll notice these prospects will stay engaged in the conversation, continue to ask buying questions, and linger at the product when left alone.

 Urgency starts with how they entered the sales arena.
 If you called them out of the blue, wanting to sell them something, you must come in strong with an offer that’s too good to be true.
 To lock the prospect down, you will need logic hooks and a limited window of opportunity to ignite their fire.
 This is the language of hype.
 Just be warned, that when you use hype, you are going to invite in the transactional shopper.

 When a prospect opts-in, their actions are the first demonstration of intent.
 If you’re receiving signals that they are somewhat passive, apathetic, or indifferent, this is your queue to turn up “the show”.
 Give them everything you got, and leave it all on the table.